anitagladisc-droid/medical-insurance-cost-prediction/README.md

 ## About Me

 I am passionate about Data Science and Machine Learning.
-I enjoy solving real-world problems using data analysis, visualization, and predictive modeling.
+I enjoying to solve real-world problems using data analysis, visualization, and predictive modeling.
 This project showcases my skills in data preprocessing, exploratory data analysis, and regression modeling.

 ---